 “Our happiness depends in part on the happiness of the people we are connected with.”

 -From Raising Happiness by Dr. Christine Carter

 Kids love coming to camp, and, for many returning campers, camp is often described as their “happy place.”

 Why is that?
 I think it’s because people smile here.
 We have fun.
 We sing.
 We dance.
 We laugh.
 We get lots of exercise, and the beneficial endorphins created from our exertion improve our moods.
 We don’t have homework or the distractions of constant texts, calls, and beeps.
 The people who work here want to be here and are “in the moment” with campers.
 Because camp is such a happy place, it’s easy for kids to be happy while they’re here.
 They relax.
 They let go of stress.
 They have fun!

 But we’d like our campers to take home more than just memories of fun and happiness.
 So, at camp, we focus on three “happiness habits” that we hope campers will use outside of camp: gratitude, optimism, and kindness.
 We’re hoping campers will capture the fun and happiness of camp and take it home with them!

 “…happiness is better thought of as a collection of habits rather than a

 As it turns out, our genetics and life circumstances account for 60% of our happiness.
 Research has shown that we have control over the other 40%.
 We can develop habits that make us happier.
 We can teach our kids that they can create their own happiness.

 According to Carter, Only 20% of people are truly “flourishing,” which is described as being “happy and resilient even when facing difficulty.”
 All of us want our children to be in that 20%.
 We can help them by practicing happiness habits ourselves and by coaching them to develop their own happiness habits.

-The following “Happiness Habits” are a great start for us as parents and for our children:
+The following “Happiness Habits” are a great start for us as parents to help raise happy kids:

 • Acts of kindness